Berkeley-CS195/fa23/assignments/h195-proj1.md

 1. **Pilot**: Try your discussion out with 2-7 people!
 If you are in a pair, try with 3-7 people.
 Make sure to ask your students to look at the media beforehand - but make the discussion in such a way that they are still able to participate even if they did not look at the chosen media.

-2. Then, complete a 1-page writeup that consists of:
+2. Then, complete a one-page writeup that consists of:

    - What the background of your students are as it relates to their interest/perspective on the content and how that impacted how you held discussion
      - We only care about background as far as it impacts how you chose to hold discussion with them.
 For example, if their political leaning, age, etc. impact how they might think about these topics that might be relevant to mention.
 As always, you don't need to reveal anything you aren't comfortable revealing.